-This was happened to me and my co hiker and a work colleague as well Flori.
-But negative vibes we’ve heard from people who thought negative to this adventure never hindered us to climb Mount Pulag.
+This was happened to me and my co hiker and a work colleague as well, Flori.
+Negative vibes we’ve heard from people who thought negative to this adventure never hindered us to climb Mount Pulag.
 Even the unexpected weather condition seemed did not agreed on our plan to conquer Mount Pulag.
-But it doesn’t matter because we have the positive spirit that the weather will be calmed and we believed that everything’s going to be okay.
+But it doesn’t matter at all because we have the positive spirit that the weather will be calmed and we believed that everything’s going to be okay.

 We were picked up at Baguio City with a van of the agency that accommodates our hiking experience.
-To mention, the name of the agency is Ageyteng Tours.
+The name of the agency is Ageyteng Tours.